wuzhengy/TAU/README.md

    goto (1)

 9. generate new block
-   if TAUaddr on this chain balance is null; go to (1) // this is the follower generate currentBlockroot
+   if TAUpk on this chain balance is null; go to (1) // this is the follower generate currentBlockroot
       - contract
       - send, receive